mattjgarland/keeljs/README.md

-Keel is a declarative state-management tool for javascript apps.

 Where do you keep your state?
 Typically state does not get as much love as models.
-Often scattered in closures, variables and objects, state logic is pretty random.
-And that's a shame, because state can be slippery, and ugly code for getting and setting state can end up polluting essential application logic.
+It's kept in closures, variables and objects, and updated willy nilly.
+And that's a shame, because state is slippery, and ugly state-specific code can end up polluting essential application logic.

+Keel is declarative state management tool for javascript apps.
 Keel gathers application state into one, encapsulated object that takes responsibility for updating itself with clear, natural-language rules.

 ```js
 keel = require("keel")